 Library usage

 Amazon has been recently put in the unenviable position of regulating university and college libraries use of their product.
 The Kindle has been lent by libraries with legally purchased books.
 And each of those libraries must get Amazon approval for lending the device.
 The easiest way for Amazon to solve the issue would be for them to strike a deal with Overdrive as Sony has done.
-This allows overdrive to add Kindle books to their collections that libraries loan from, and makes the kindle or one of its applications for reading Kindle books more appealing to large lending institutions and many other individuals.
-I think one of the strong adoption considerations for ereaders will be whether or not devices support library lending.
-And since Overdrive is the main supplier of ebooks to libraries, Amazon would be better off if they struck the deal and adapted the reader to support these filetypes.
-I believe many ereader manufacturers will make that deal soon and if Amazon does not want to miss out, they should as well.
+This allows Overdrive to add Kindle books to the collections that libraries loan from and makes the Kindle or one of its applications for reading Kindle books more appealing to large lending institutions and many other individuals.
+I think one of the strong adoption considerations for e-readers will be whether or not devices support library lending.
+And since Overdrive is the main supplier of ebooks to libraries, Amazon would be better off if they struck the deal and adapted the reader to support these file types.
+I believe many e-reader manufacturers will make that deal soon and if Amazon does not want to miss out, they should as well.

 Proprietary formats

-Another restricting factor for ereader adoption will be the proprietary file formats and proprietary DRM being placed on many of the epub open standard ebook formats.
-The justification for this proprietary layer is of course Intellectual property protections.
-However, the result will be to lock consumers into a specific ereader, and a particular online ebook retailer.
-Though this will not slow the ereader growth as much as other factors, I think this issue will eventually need to be addressed by a consortium of ereader and ebook sellers for the good of the market.
+Another restricting factor for e-reader adoption will be the proprietary file formats and proprietary DRM being placed on many of the epub open standard ebook formats.
+The justification for this proprietary layer is of course Intellectual property protection.
+However, the result will be to lock consumers into a specific e-reader, and a particular online ebook retailer.
+Though this will not slow the e-reader growth as much as other factors, I think this issue will eventually need to be addressed by a consortium of e-reader and ebook sellers for the good of the market.